Newton House from the North

 |Place of origin

 Not much is known about this unusual picture, which belongs to no known category of English painting.
 After the Restoration, the ruins of Dynevor Castle were abandoned (seen here in the top right corner) and a new dwelling – Newton House, the main subject of this painting – was built at the foot of the hill.
 Of particular interest are the perfectly-symmetrical formal gardens and the contrasting informality of the adjacent plot.

-Oil painting on canvas, Newton House from the North, attributed to Welsh school, circa 1710-30.
+Oil painting on canvas, Newton House from the North, Welsh School, circa 1710-30.
 North elevation of Newton House.

 Acquired by the National Trust from Richard Charles Uryan Rhys, 9th Baron Dynevor (1935 – 2008), with the aid of the NHMF in 1997

-Newton House, Dinefwr, The Dynevor Collection (The National Trust)
+Newton House, Dinefwr, The Dynevor Collection (National Trust)

 Makers and roles